 Tbilisi to Baku Road Trip by Car

 The Taxi I hired was a normal taxi you can see on the roads in Tbilisi.
-The Driver couldn’t speak English and we used to talk by hands.
-There is a city called “Rustavi” which will come on the way from Tbilisi to Georgian border at Krasniy Most.
-It is almost 1 and half hours journey from Tbilisi city to Georgia-Azerbaijan border by car.
+The Driver couldn’t speak English and we used to talk by hand.
+There is a city called “Rustavi” which will come on the way from Tbilisi to the Georgian border at Krasniy Most.
+It is almost 1 and half hours journey from Tbilisi city to the Georgia-Azerbaijan border by car.

 The Georgian Side of the Border (Krasniy Most)

 The Georgian border is well managed and has many facilities such as restaurants, cafes, and money exchange.
 Travelers had to line up for the immigration and it took about 10 to 15 minutes at the border.
 Most of the people crossing the border were either Azerbaijani or Georgian. it was a very smooth experience.